Leopold Gmelin: Work

 In his works Leopold Gmelin dealt with physiology, mineralogy and chemistry.
 His experimental work was marked by his very thorough and comprehensive way of working; also some writing talent is attributed to him.

 Gmelin's first physiological work was his dissertation on the black pigment of oxen's and calves' eyes, whose coloring principle he tried to fathom.
 Despite the simplest chemical means he could describe the properties of the pigment and recognized the carbon rightly as the cause of staining.
 Gmelin's most important physiological work was the 1826 released digestion by experiments, which he made together with Friedrich Tiedemann.
 The work, which also described many new working techniques, contained groundbreaking insights into the gastric juice, in which they found hydrochloric acid, and bile, in which Gmelin and Tiedemann among others discovered cholesterol and taurine.
 Introduced by Gmelin, Gmelin's test enabled the detection of bile constituents in the urine of people suffering from jaundice.
 Furthermore, Gmelin and Tiedemann delivered a new, more refined view of the absorption of nutrients through the gastrointestinal tract; they were the founders of modern physiology.

-The mineralogical works of Gmelin were analyses of various minerals, such as the Hauyne with which he made his habilitation in Göttingen, or the Laumontite and the Cordierite.
+The mineralogical works of Gmelin dealt with the analyses of various minerals, such as the hauyne, a silicate mineral, with which he made his habilitation in Göttingen, or the laumontite and the cordierite.
 In addition, Gmelin also analysed mineral waters and in 1825 published the work try of a new chemical mineral system, since he knew that the time's usual division on outer or physical characteristics was inadequate.
 Leopold Gmelin's mineral system was taken largely critical among experts, but the basic idea of an order based on the chemical composition proved to be useful.

 Gmelin released the Handbook of theoretical chemistry, which was continued as the Gmelin Handbook of Inorganic Chemistry until 1997 in about 800 volumes by the Gmelin Institute, and it is continued by the Gesellschaft Deutscher Chemiker as a database.
 The manual, even during his lifetime his most important work, was initially intended to be a textbook, which should unite the whole chemical knowledge at that time.
 Due to the enormous increase in knowledge and the associated development of the handbook into a reference book, Gmelin published a compact textbook of chemistry in 1844.
-His chemical achievements include the discovery of the Croconic acid; he thus had synthesised the first cyclic organic compound, and the previously mentioned discovery of the red prussiate.
+His chemical achievements include the discovery of the croconic acid; he thus had synthesised the first cyclic organic compound, and he made the previously mentioned discovery of the red prussiate.

-Leopold Gmelin also developed a forerunner of the Periodic table and improved chemical equipment.
+In 1843, building on work done by Johann Wolfgang Döbereiner, Gmelin developed a forerunner of the periodic table, listing 55 chemical elements grouped by common characteristics.
+He also developed improved chemical equipment.